Systemic sclerosis is about 4 times more common among women than men. It is most common among people aged 20 to 50 and is rare in children.

-Various immunosuppressants, including methotrexate, azathioprine, mycophenolate mofetil, and cyclophosphamide, may help pulmonary alveolitis.
-Mycophenolate mofetil is effective for the treatment of interstitial lung disease (1 Treatment references Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more ) and is the standard of care in some specialized centers.
-Successful lung transplantation has been reported.
-Epoprostenol (prostacyclin) and bosentan may be helpful for pulmonary hypertension.
+Various immunosuppressants, including azathioprine, mycophenolate mofetil, and cyclophosphamide, may help with interstitial lung disease.
+Mycophenolate mofetil is effective for the treatment of scleroderma-associated interstitial lung disease (1 Treatment references Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more ) and has been considered standard of care.

-Calcium channel blockers, such as long-acting oral nifedipine (eg, 30 to 120 mg a day), may help Raynaud phenomenon but may worsen gastric reflux.
-Bosentan, sildenafil, tadalafil, and vardenafil are other alternatives for severe Raynaud phenomenon.
+Calcium channel blockers, such as long-acting oral nifedipine (eg, 30 to 120 mg a day), may help Raynaud syndrome but may worsen gastric reflux.
+Bosentan, sildenafil, tadalafil, and vardenafil are other alternatives for severe Raynaud syndrome.
 Patients should dress warmly, wear mittens, and keep their head warm.
-IV infusions of prostaglandin E1 (alprostadil) or epoprostenol or sympathetic blockers can be used for digital ischemia.
+IV infusions of prostaglandin E1 (alprostadil) or epoprostenol or sympathetic blockers can be used for severe digital ischemia.

 Reflux esophagitis is relieved by frequent small feedings, high-dose proton pump inhibitors, sleeping with the head of the bed elevated, and not lying supine within 3 hours of the last meal.
 Esophageal strictures may require periodic dilation; gastroesophageal reflux may possibly require gastroplasty.
 Oral ciprofloxacin 500 mg 2 times a day or the combination of metronidazole (500 mg 3 times a day) and trimethoprim/sulfamethoxazole double strength (1 tablet 2 times a day) for 7 to 10 days or another broad-spectrum antibiotic can suppress overgrowth of intestinal flora and may alleviate symptoms of small intestine bacterial overgrowth, such as bloating, flatulence, and diarrhea.

 For acute renal crisis, a medical emergency, prompt treatment with an angiotensin-converting enzyme inhibitor can dramatically prolong survival.
 The mortality rate of renal crisis remains high, but the crisis is often reversible if treatment is prompt.
-Dialysis may be necessary, but the need for dialysis may be temporary.
+Dialysis may be necessary, temporarily or long-term.
 Renal transplantation is a feasible option in patients who develop end-stage renal disease.

-Key findings in systemic sclerosis include skin and joint changes, Raynaud phenomenon, and esophageal changes, but life-threatening effects may involve organs such as the lungs, heart, or kidneys.
+Key findings in systemic sclerosis include skin and joint changes, Raynaud syndrome, and esophageal changes, but life-threatening manifestations may involve organs such as the lungs, heart, or kidneys.

-Consider the diagnosis if patients have Raynaud phenomenon, typical musculoskeletal or skin manifestations, or unexplained dysphagia, malabsorption, interstitial lung disease and pulmonary fibrosis, pulmonary hypertension, cardiomyopathies, or conduction disturbances.
+Consider the diagnosis if patients have Raynaud syndrome, typical musculoskeletal or skin manifestations, or unexplained dysphagia, malabsorption, interstitial lung disease, pulmonary hypertension, cardiomyopathies, or conduction disturbances.

 Test for ANA, Scl-70 (topoisomerase I), and anticentromere antibodies.